hasura/learn-graphql/tutorials/backend/hasura-v3-supergraph/tutorial-site/content/development-workflow/3-test-build.md

 While this query's authorization logic will succeed in the `fulfillment-dev` environment, it won't be acknowledged in the `default` environment because the `user` role doesn't exist there.

+In our next lesson, we'll examine how to deploy our changes to production.